jkenlooper/puzzle-massive/docs/README.md

 `media/` and [source-media/](../source-media/) Holds graphic files and other binaries that are directly used for the design of the site.

-[mockups/](../mockups/) Contains mockup HTML files that show the various components that are used on the Puzzle Massive site.

 [queries/](../queries/) SQL files that are used by the chill app and api app.

 `resources/` Generic directory for files.